MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   - Up to 16 IP addresses can be assigned to a single NAT gateway.
   - A default TCP idle timeout of 4 minutes.
 If idle timeout is altered to a higher value, flows will be held for longer, which will increase the pressure on the SNAT port inventory.

-- NAT gateway cannot provide zonal isolation out-of-the-box.
+- NAT gateway can't provide zonal isolation out-of-the-box.
 To get zonal redundancy, a subnet containing zonal resources must be aligned with corresponding zonal NAT gateways.

 ### Design recommendations